-The Nomination Committee has adopted a nomination policy (the "Nomination Policy") which sets out the procedure and criteria for the selection, appointment and re-appointment of Directors.
-The selection criteria that the Nomination Committee has to consider in evaluating and selecting a candidate for directorship include the following:
+The NC adopted a nomination policy of the Company (the "Nomination Policy") which sets out the procedure and criteria for the selection, appointment and re-appointment of Directors.
+The selection criteria that the NC has to consider in evaluating and selecting a candidate for directorship include the following:

-- (a) Contribution to the diversity of the Board in all its aspects, including but not limited to gender, age (18 years or above), cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service; - (b) Reputation for integrity; - (c) his or her ability to devote sufficient time and attention to the affairs of the Company; - (d) Board Diversity Policy and any measurable objectives adopted for achieving diversity on the Board; - (e) such other perspectives appropriate to the Company's business or as suggested by the Board; and - (f) If the candidate is proposed to be appointed as an independent non-executive director, his or her independence shall be assessed in accordance with, among other things, the factors as set out in Rule 3.13 of the Listing Rules.
-Where applicable, the totality of the candidate's education, qualifications and experience shall also be evaluated to consider whether he or she has the appropriate professional qualifications or accounting or related financial management expertise for filling the office of an independent non-executive director with such qualifications or expertise as required under Rule 3.10(2) of the Listing Rules.
+- (a) Contribution to the diversity of the Board in all its aspects, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service; - (b) Reputation for integrity; - (c) his or her ability to devote sufficient time and attention to the affairs of the Company; - (d) the board diversity policy of the Company and any measurable objectives adopted for achieving diversity on the Board; - (e) such other perspectives appropriate to the Company's business or as suggested by the Board; and

+(f) If the candidate is proposed to be appointed as an INED, his or her independence shall be assessed in accordance with, among other things, the factors as set out in the Listing Rules.
+Where applicable, the totality of the candidate's education, qualifications and experience shall also be evaluated to consider whether he or she has the appropriate professional qualifications or accounting or related financial management expertise for filling the office of an INED with such qualifications or expertise as required under the Listing Rules.